suchsoak/ecoeats/README.md

 # ecoeats
-This is a work the i made for my college
+This is a work that i made for my college